Larasify/chirp/README.md

 # TODO
 - [] static navigation menu on left side
 - [] gmail login use first name
-- [] infinite scrolling with hybrid loading
+- [x] infinite scrolling with hybrid loading
 - [] character count left to post and that cute ring thing twitter has
 - [x] clickable cards to go to post
 - [x] back button on profile and post
 - [x] scrolling anywhere to scroll only inside [ ] (it is done but its not the most elegant solution)
-- [] tailwind add utility to hidde scrollbar
+- [] tailwind add utility to hide scrollbar
 - [x] sticky footer pre render before any data is fetched
 - [] sign out button
 - [] move CI from vercel to github